Project-OpenBytes/portex/docs/source/schema/template_type.rst

       -  False
       -  True
       -  |  The field exists if the value of ``exist_if`` is not ``null``,
-         |  otherwise it does not exist.
+         |  otherwise it does not.

 **Examples**: